MicrosoftDocs/windows-itpro-docs/windows/privacy/required-windows-11-diagnostic-events-and-fields.md

 - **SdbBlockUpgradeUntilUpdate**  The file is tagged as blocking upgrade in the SDB.
 If the app is updated, the upgrade can proceed.
 - **SdbReinstallUpgrade**  The file is tagged as needing to be reinstalled after upgrade in the SDB.
 It does not block upgrade.
 - **SdbReinstallUpgradeWarn**  The file is tagged as needing to be reinstalled after upgrade with a warning in the SDB.
 It does not block upgrade.
-- **SoftBlock**  The file is softblocked in the SDB and has a warning.
+- **SoftBlock**  The file is soft blocked in the SDB and has a warning.

 ### Microsoft.Windows.Appraiser.General.DecisionApplicationFileRemove